cenzwong/blog/Ways-to-Interacte-K8s-with-Ezmeral/Readme.md

 # Define the Kubeconfig file as a shell environment variable
 export KUBECONFIG=kubeconfig
 ```

-- Combining two commands into one command
+The screenshot below shows you how you can combine two commands into a single command:

 ```bash
 curl -k -s --request GET "http://<you-ez-gateway>:8080/api/v2/k8skubeconfig" \